 This is a fabulous walk suggested by our friends.
 It follows the expanse of sands from beach to beach towards St Ives.
 Our fiends guided us across the estuary that day.
 A walk wonderful beside the RSPB reserve at Lelant to finally join the coast footpath at Carbis bay

 The sands appear to stretch forever at low tide, carrying the rippled patterns of the seabed.
 It was on these beaches above Lelant Saltings, flanked by tangled wooded, that the young Rosamunde Pilcher roamed in her childhood.

 The empty beaches that inspired so many of her books are always ingivorating.
 My Three beach walks to blow the cobwebs away are a perfect antidote to winter days too!

 Walking in Cornwall is a never ending story and with six hundred and thirty miles to choose from it could be an adventure that would last a life time.

 In winter time it is as though a page of history has been stripped away from the landscape along with the froth of vegetation from the coastal slopes.
-It is now that the ancient field boundaries are thrown into sharper relief, early stone bridges stand still proud over streams and occasion holy wells lay half forgotten beside the route.
+It is now that the ancient field boundaries are revealed in sharper relief. this is teh time to appreciate the early stone bridges that stand proud over streams and the holy wells that lay, half forgotten beside the route.
 In the seas below, the sea birds will swirl, dancing on the wind and the Dolphins play with their eternal grace gliding across the waters.

-Walking in Cornwall is a rich diversion from the winter months – on some days you may find a day lent from summer and on other the raw power of the winter storms.
-So why not take a walk along the Cornish cliffs this winter and discover the rich store of memories yet to be made.
+Walking in Cornwall is a rich diversion from the winter months.
+On some days you may find a day lent from summer and on others, the raw power of the winter storms.
+So take a walk along the Cornish cliffs this winter and discover a rich store of memories yet to be made?

 Inspired to try a winter walk?
 These links may be useful.